linrongbin16/gitlinker.nvim/README.md

 })
 ```

 It seems quite a lot of engineering effort, isn't it?
+You can also use the url template, which should be easier to define the url schema.

-You can also use the url template, which should be easier (but the error message could be confusing if there's any syntax issue):
+The url template is also the default implementation of builtin routers (see `router` option in [Configuration](#configuration)), while the error message could be confusing if there's any syntax issue:

 ```lua
 require("gitlinker").setup({